 What is posture

-Posture refers to the alignment of your skeletal and muscular system.
+Posture refers to the alignment of your skeletal and muscular systems.
 When you have good posture, your skeleton transfers loads optimally through the joints and the spine.

 Even though the skeleton is very light, it’s extremely strong and durable relative to its weight.
-When everything is in alignment the skeletal structure can whit stand incredible forces, especially when conditioned to them through an exercise like strength training.
+When everything is in alignment the skeletal structure can withstand incredible forces, especially when conditioned to them through an exercise like strength training.

 The same goes for the shock absorbers of your body.
 These include the intervertebral discs, the synovial fluid, and cartilage in your joints and all the ligaments and tendons.
 When everything aligns perfectly, the force of a shock is distributed evenly and through several discs, joints and tissues.

 When your posture is “bad” as in out of optimal alignment, these structures won’t work perfectly.
-When forces are applied to the bad posture, the risk of something giving out increase significantly.
+When forces are applied to the bad posture, the risk of something giving out increases significantly.
 Also, the degradation of discs and joints can be faster and uneven.

 This is because when the spine and joints are misaligned, they will not transfer force evenly, but instead they will focus the force unevenly.
 For example in the case of the lumbar disc, this might cause one side of the disc compress, while the other side bulges like an unevenly squeezed balloon.
 This can lead to a permanent disc bulge or herniation that can compress the sciatic nerve.

 So as you can see, correct posture is very important for health and injury prevention, but what exactly is good posture?
 When people think about posture, they usually think about the back and the spine.
 Of course this is the most important part of posture but actually, the alignment of your pelvis, neck, and shoulders are just as important for a correct posture.